 4. Don’t keep checking your smart-phone in the middle of things.

 5. Just generally, be polite!

 Now, I don’t know about you, but these seem pretty basic to me.
-And lest you think that this doctor is some old codger who is out of touch with modern societal norms and is making mountains out of mole hills, I am talking about my youngest cousin, who is 35 years old, is famous for his amazing bed-side manner and who emanates calm, confidence, and respect for others.
+And lest you think that this doctor is some old codger who is out of touch with modern societal norms and is making mountains out of mole hills, I am talking about my youngest cousin, who (at the time of this writing) is 35 years old, is famous for his amazing bed-side manner and who emanates calm, confidence, and respect for others.
 Gee, I wonder why he was invited to join such a famously regarded orthopedic group?

 No matter how times change, no matter how the virtual and real worlds collide and even coalesce, the one thing that remains the same is that we need to get along.
 How can social, societal or business goals progress and succeed if people can’t demonstrate respect and understanding of each other?
 Whether it is disregard for others due to self-focus and convenience, or simply the distraction of instant gratification that modern life makes far too easy, it comes down to the same thing: those of us who understand the incredible importance of courtesy must demonstrate it and insist upon it where we have influence.

 We are fast becoming a “why bother” society.
 Why bother getting dressed up?
 Why bother being on time?
 Why bother standing up to say hello?
 Why bother looking up from my screen?
 Why bother treating you like a human being?
 So far, whether it’s TV, social networking or portable technology, we can clearly see that we are slowly and steadily losing the very basis of what makes civilized society work.
 We may think that we are keeping in touch with more friends than ever, but is it actually real?
 Or is it quantity versus quality.
 And down the road, when our children, as brilliant as they may be, go on an interview and do not have the skill-set to make a great impression, what good does all that virtual social-time turn out to be?